tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 Give people spectacle and maybe they will stop looking too closely at the structure around them.

 Maybe there is some truth in that.

-Maybe more than some.

-A bad economy becomes easier to tolerate when there is a match tomorrow.
-A broken system becomes easier to ignore when people have something else to argue about.
-A population that is tired and anxious can be given a screen, a tournament, a song, a flag, and ninety minutes of borrowed meaning.

-That is the cynical version.

-And I understand it.

 But I do not think it is the whole truth.